Enterprise-CMCS/macpro-quickstart-serverless/services/ui-auth/README.md

 ## Session Management

 For the Cognito IdP, absolute session timeout is implemented by limiting the lifetime of the refresh token that is issued by Cognito when a user signs in.
 If this token has expired, upon the next user action that requires an access token, the Amplify framework will make a refresh request, detect the expired refresh token, and redirect the user back to the login page.
-The default value for session timeout is set to 4 hours, and customized in `serverless.yml`:
+The value for session timeout can be customized in `serverless.yml`:

 ```yml
 resources: